vuejs/v2.vuejs.org/src/v2/guide/components.md

   v-on:input="something = $event.target.value">
 ```

-When used with a component, this simplifies to:
+When used with a component, it instead simplifies to:

 ``` html
 <custom-input